lzrwilliam/IntroductionToRobotics/README.md

   <summary> Homework 4 - 7 Digit Display with a Joystick</summary>
 <br> <br>
-  This homework purpose is to understand the functionalities of the 7 Digit Display and Joystick.
+  This homework purpose is to understand the functionalities of the 7 Digit Display and  of the Joystick.
 We are required to move with the joystick on the 7 Digit Display, from neighbour to neighour, having provided a list of possible neighbours for each segment of the 7 Digit Display.

-  The start position is the DP segment and the only possible neighbour segment is on the left side and other movements like Right, Left, Up / Down, will change nothing.
+  The start position is the DP segment and the only possible neighbour segment is on the left side and other movements like Right, Left, Up / Down, will change nothing on the display.

   The current position must always blink, no matter if the segment state is ON or OFF, and if we press the joystick button for a short period of time, the current segment will change its state from HIGH to LOW or from LOW to HIGH.
 Also, if the button is pressed longer (3-4 seconds), when released, the 7 Digit Display will reset to the default state where the DP is the current position and all the other segments are OFF.
+To determine the presstime, it is forbiddent to use of delay(), instead we use the millis() function.

 <br> <br>
  ![WhatsApp Image 2023-11-02 at 14 31 23](https://github.com/lzrwilliam/IntroductionToRobotics/assets/92024459/7f1c2cd5-8e9e-4ee5-b2a3-94a3da1c7e49)